crunnna/blocketing-mod/README.md

 - ✅ **Advancement Messages**: Toggle the sending of advancement messages to Discord. 🏆
 - ✅ **Death Messages**: Toggle the sending of death messages to Discord. 💀
 - ✅ **Command Execution**: Execute Minecraft commands from Discord (with permissions). 🛠️
-- ✅ **In-Game Configuration**: Configure bot token, channel ID, and port directly from in-game commands. 🎮
+- ✅ **In-Game Configuration**: Configure bot token, channel ID, guild ID and OP role directly from in-game commands. 🎮

 ---

 ## 🔨 Before using this mod
 ### 🤖 Setting Up the Discord Bot:
-- **Create a new Discord bot** (Follow a YouTube guide on how to create a Discord bot.)
+- **Create a new Discord bot application** (Follow a YouTube guide on how to create a Discord bot.) or create one here [Discord Developer Portal](https://discord.com/developers/applications).
-- Configure and run the bot from the **[Blocketing Bot](#-related-repositories) repository**.

-### 🔧 Opening a Port:
-- Ensure your **Minecraft server** allows incoming HTTP requests.
-- Follow a Youtube guide based on your hosting provider to open a port.

 ---